[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Us ]

 1960's Continental Editions

-The first OO scale sets, and a nice range of editions for every budget were produced.
-The standard range varied little from these first sets for the next decade.
+The OO scale sets of the 1960s slowly increased to the full range of four sets, with editions for every budget produced.
+These were successful enough that the standard range varied little from these sets for the next decade.
 In 1967, a display edition cost 28/11, a club set was 59/11 and a floodlighting set 89/11.
 When the international set was introduced it was 119/6.

 Display: